fernando-magrina/UKParliament.CodeTest.Magrina/README.md

 ## Node.js Version

-I started the project using Node.js v20.16.0 LTS, as mentioned in the README.
+- I started the project using Node.js v20.16.0 LTS, as mentioned in the README from UK Parliament - Product Team Home Exercise.

-But when I tried running the Angular tests, I got an error saying it needed Node.js v20.19 or higher.
+- But when I tried running the Angular tests, I got an error saying it needed Node.js v20.19 or higher.

-I switched to v20.19.4, ran everything again, and the Jasmine tests now work fine.
+- I switched to v20.19.4, ran everything again, and the Jasmine tests now work fine.

 <img width="1429" height="177" alt="image" src="https://github.com/user-attachments/assets/2479f888-fbac-427e-ac5c-3a8b40b694e5" />